henningBunk/advent-of-code-2021/README.md

 ###  [Day 7](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day07/Day07.kt)
 Pretty happy with this one since it only took me only a few minutes and both tests were green on the first try, such a rare sight.
 I wonder if I there is a sigma operand for the second calculation, I feel like there should be one.
 Also, the runtime is pretty slow since it's a brute force approach. ~~But right now I don't feel like optimizing.~~ Found the trick with the triangle numbers.
+Which reduced the runtime from 5s to 100ms, not using higher order function reduced it further to 30ms.

 ###  [Day 8](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day08/Day08.kt)
 ###  [Day 9](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day09/Day09.kt)